jeremyhil/jwsone/README.md

-# jwsone
+# The JWSOne Testing Ground - Jasmine Web Starter

-Jasmine Web Starter One Template
+Please note this is currently my testing ground for updates to https://jasminews.uk/docs